Specicount/Specicount/Audit Landing Page.md

 # Project Brief

 This project is aimed at helping ANU researchers in the fields of ecology/palaeoecology streamline the identification, counting and analysis of ecological data.
 The current system of analysing pollen in environmental samples is cumbersome and largely paper-based.
-Our goal is to create a web application that will increase the efficiency of the data capture process.
+Our goal is to create a web application that will increase the efficiency of this data capture process.

 # Contextual Information (or Background Information)